Safari77/DPDFNet/README.md

 ## Troubleshooting / FAQ

 #### `Q: Model files are missing (TFLite / ONNX / checkpoints)`
-- Run the Hugging Face download commands from the `Try In 60 Seconds` notes block.
+- Run the Hugging Face download commands from the `Run From Source` section.
 - Confirm files are in:
   - `model_zoo/tflite/`
   - `model_zoo/onnx/`